ctkjose/zmap-src/readme.md

 (WIP!
 See WIP status...)

-ZMAP is a small vanilla javascript library to render interactive maps similar to [Leaflet.js](https://leafletjs.com), `OpenLayers` or `MapBox` build by [ExponentialWorks](https://exponentialworks.com).
+ZMAP is a minimalistic library to render interactive maps similar to [Leaflet.js](https://leafletjs.com), `OpenLayers` or `MapBox` made in plain vanilla javascript by [ExponentialWorks](https://exponentialworks.com).

 ZMAP is just the core functionality that most of us really need.
 Is meant to be minimal, without dependancies, no third-party libraries and just good old javascript code that works in most mobile and desktop browsers.
-(It doesn't even use any sassy ES6 features!!!)
+(It doesn't even use any of ES6 sassy constructs or syntax!!!)

 The code is easy to hack and modify.
 The zmap library doesn't require any special development environment or build tool chain.

-Our goal is to kkep the code base small and compact, we include the features most commonly used and make many assumptions about the use cases to simplify the code.
+Our goal is to keep the code base small and compact, we include the features most commonly used and make many assumptions about the use cases to simplify the code.

 ZMAP is build to work out of the box with [OpenStreetMap](https://www.openstreetmap.org) (OSM) and OSM APIs like Nominatim and Overpass.
 (You may also use other tile providers [slippy maps](https://en.wikipedia.org/wiki/Tiled_web_map).)
 A lot of the code follows OSM coneventions.
 The code uses [web-mercator](https://wiki.openstreetmap.org/wiki/Mercator) (pseudo mercator projection), [WGS84](https://gisgeography.com/wgs84-world-geodetic-system/) and [North American Datum](https://www.ngs.noaa.gov/datums/horizontal/north-american-datum-1983.shtml) with GRS80 (Geodetic Reference System Ellipsoid) of 6378137.

 ZMAP include functionality for markers, polygons, circles, polylines, and many useful geospatial functions.

-ZMAP was born from [modestmaps](https://github.com/modestmaps/modestmaps-js) the original library behind "mapbox.js".
+ZMAP was born from [modestmaps](https://github.com/modestmaps/modestmaps-js) the original library behind the early days of "mapbox".
 It attempts to have an API similar to [Leaflet.js](https://leafletjs.com).

 A lot of the fancy geospatial code in ZMAP is from the great mind of Chris Veness and his [Latitude/longitude spherical geodesy tools](https://github.com/chrisveness/geodesy) .

 ### WIP Status ###